peurKe/apocalyptic_translatorZ/README.md

   - Add '_____peurKe' in 'fix_list' in 'ru_fr_CONVRGENCE.json' translation DB file
   - update 'ru_zh_CONVRGENCE.json' translation DB file with new text from Patch 0.4.4 holiday update
   - update 'ru_fr_CONVRGENCE.json' translation DB file with new text from Patch 0.4.4 holiday update

+- v0.1.8-alpha
+  - Improve ZH and FR JSON translation DB files
+  - Add 'LATIN_LETTERS_BYTES' as [a-zA-Z] in the middle of text to translate